Skip to main content

 This group should develop a plan to identify any employee use of AI, whether it be through engaging in conversations with employees or potentially through employing the use of web traffic analysis.
 Keep in mind that your IT staff may not be the only employees that are potentially using AI within your financial institution.

-Once the AI oversight group has identified existing utilization of AI by employees and vendors and addressed any potential security concerns, the next step is to formally establish the institution’s risk appetite related to AI.
+Once the oversight group has identified existing utilization of AI by employees and vendors and addressed any potential security concerns, the next step is to formally establish the institution’s risk appetite related to AI.
 This is achieved by documenting it within a policy that will be approved by the board and provided to employees for their acknowledgement.
 You should consider the following criteria within your policy:

 • Definition of AI and the associated risks